 - Preheat the oven to 350°F (177°C) and grease a 9×5 inch loaf pan.

 - Whisk the oil, honey, egg, yogurt, vanilla, and apple together in a medium bowl until combined.
 In a large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and blueberries together.
 Pour the wet ingredients into the dry ingredients and mix with a large wooden spoon or rubber spatula until combined.
 Avoid overmixing.

 - Spread batter into the prepared loaf pan.
 Bake for 40-50 minutes.
 Baking times vary, so keep an eye on yours.
 The bread is done when a toothpick inserted in the center comes out clean.
 If you find the top of the bread is browning too quickly in the oven, loosely cover it with aluminum foil.

 - Remove the bread from the oven and set on a wire rack.
 Allow to cool completely before slicing and serving.

 - Cover and store leftover bread at room temperature for up to 5 days.

-Make ahead tip: Freeze bread for up to 3 months.
+- Make Ahead Instructions: Freeze bread for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.